 b) via Cambridge/ Moffat Road

-All children under 148cm in height must be properly restrained by an approved child restraint.
-We have a great range of high quality child seats which not only meet the most stringent safety standards but are comfortable as well.
-Please contact us should you have any questions about our proved child seat options.
+All children under 148 cm in height must be properly restrained by an approved child restraint.
+We have a great range of high-quality child seats which not only meet the most stringent safety standards but are comfortable as well.
+Please contact us should you have any questions about child seat options.

 Prepare yourself and download the "Driving in NZ" booklet produced by the New Zealand Government.
 It is written in English as well as Chinese, Japanese, Korean, Thai, and Arabic.